Mining Arbitration in Africa

 Procedural questions to which the possibility of parallel proceedings gives rise

 Second, if parallel proceedings are permitted, how should they be managed as a procedural matter – eg, when should a principle of lis pendens apply?
-Tribunals have considered that they have discretion to stay their proceedings if the dispute is being heard in another forum.23 In determining whether to exercise this discretion, tribunals have tended to apply some form of the above-noted triple identity test.24
+Tribunals have considered that they have discretion to stay their proceedings if the dispute is being heard in another forum.22 In determining whether to exercise this discretion, tribunals have tended to apply some form of the above-noted triple identity test.23

-In light among other things of this possibility of parallel proceedings relating to the same dispute, with the attendant possibility of conflicting decisions, certain authors have criticised such a ‘strict’ application of the triple identity test.27 For the time being, however, to the extent that African governments adopt measures to recoup a greater share of dwindling mining revenues, there is a real possibility of arbitral challenge by investors in multiple fora.
+In light, among other things, of this possibility of parallel proceedings relating to the same dispute, with the attendant possibility of conflicting decisions, certain authors have criticised such a ‘strict’ application of the triple identity test.26 For the time being, however, to the extent that African governments adopt measures to recoup a greater share of dwindling mining revenues, there is a real possibility of arbitral challenge in multiple fora.27

 Mining sector investor perspective

 Low metals and minerals prices have significantly altered the economics of many mining projects in Africa (as elsewhere).
 In response, some mining companies have sought (or will seek) to curtail production or suspend projects altogether.
 That said, given mining companies’ unprecedented recourse to debt financing in recent years, there may be quite a few African mining investors who are actually forced to maintain or even increase production, despite unfavourable economics, to meet repayment obligations.